A big key to the Vols’ success on the diamond is certified athletic trainer Jeff Wood, who is in his 17th season with the Tennessee baseball team.

-Wood’s thorough knowledge of kinesiology and sports medicine has routinely earned him the praise of his colleagues—and it also earned him trips to China and Italy with Major League Baseball International in the summers of 2007 and 2010-11, respectively.
+Wood’s 30 plus years’ experience as a certified athletic trainer has routinely earned him the praise of his colleagues—and it also earned him trips to China in 2007 and Italy, Germany and the Netherlands with Major League Baseball International every summer since 2010.

 “Woody,” as he is known in the clubhouse, arrived at Tennessee boasting numerous years of professional experience as a baseball trainer, including a 10-year stint as a certified trainer in the Baltimore Orioles organization (which included a four-year stint as head trainer for the class-AAA Rochester Red Wings).